-I trained at the notable Northern Guild for Psychotherapy and Counselling (established over 30 years ago) and worked within a NHS GP Surgery for 3 years (receiving a wide range of referrals with good outcomes) before starting in private practice in 2011.
+I trained at the notable Northern Guild for Psychotherapy and Counselling (established over 30 years ago), trained and worked within a NHS GP Surgery for 3 years (receiving a wide range of referrals with good outcomes) before starting in private practice in 2011.
 I also have voluntary and charity work experience.

 I came to counselling in later life building on my personal qualities, knowledge and skills acquired through previous employment and training (in education, medical research and hospital administration) and the rich tapestry of life in general including family and community life.
 I believe in the important contribution this profession makes in assisting people get back on track often after unnecessary prolonged periods of struggling and despair.